Amogh-Naik/Sts_GPPD/README.md

 Download the Zip file.
 Import the Sts_project onto your STS workspace , wait till all dependencies get downloaded.
-Follow the steps mentioned in : Follow Steps file
+Follow the steps mentioned in : Step's for RestApi_sts.rtf.doc